 Environmental performance N Forced labor N Child labor N Human rights N Bribery and corruption Y -MGHC strictly prohibits any form of bribery and corruption within the company, as well as in dealing with suppliers, contractors, and potential suppliers and contractors.
 What is the impact and where does it occur ?
 What is the Management Appro ach organization's involvement in the impact?
-Identify the impact and where it occurs (i.e., primary business operations and/or supply chain) What policies, commitments, goals and targets, responsibilities, resources, grievance mechanisms, and/or projects, programs, and initiatives do you have to manage the material topic?
+Identify the impact and where it occurs (i.e. operations and/or supply chain) , resources, grievance nitments, goals and targets, responsibilities, e mechanisms, and/or projects, programs, u have to manage the material topic?
 Indicate involvement in the impact (i.e., carorganization or linked to impacts through its There are no expected purchases or sale of The Company discloses its policies and practices-specifically equipment within the next 12 months as the Company is not those that address the selection procedures with regards to engaged in any manufacturing business. suppliers and contractors thru its Code of Business Conduct and Ethics.
 What are the Risk/s Identified?
-1 Management Approach Identify risk/s related to material topic of the organization Not Applicable Not Applicable What are the Opportunity/ies Identified?
-Management Approach Identify the opportunity/ies related to material topic of the organization The Company has a 28.47% equity interest in Monumento Rail ' ' nues, through its holdings in Monumento Rail, · nsit Corporation which as a result, allows participation in the participation in the train system extensions.
+Risk/s Identified?
+Management Approach Identify risk/s related to material topic of the e organization Not Applicable , and the second Not Applicable What are the Opportunity/ies Identified?
+Management Approach Identify the opportunity/ies related to mater organization The Company has a 28.47% equity interest in ' ' nues, through its holdings in Monumento Rail, Transit Corporation which as a result, allows • to actively pursue its participation in the train system extensions.
 MRT-3 System train system extension from No Monumento (MRT 3 Phase 2); from Taft Aver Airport (airport link); and Ayala Avenue Stat ion to Buendia Station(the Makati Loop) in the event these projects are approved by the Philippine Government